karwler/Thrones/README.md

 See [RULES](doc/rules.html) or [DOCS](doc/docs.html) for details.

 ## Build
 Used libraries are GLEW, GLM, SDL2, SDL2_image, SDL2_net, SDL2_ttf and by extension FreeType, libjpeg, libpng and zlib.
-The included font is Romanesque Serif Regular.
+The included fonts are Romanesque Serif Regular and Merriweather Regular.
 The CMakeLists.txt is written for CMake 3.10.2 with Clang, GCC or MSVC which need to support C++17.

 CMake variables: